-Your doctor and/or nursing staff will discuss instructions with you prior to and following your procedure.
-Since every case is different, be sure that you understand what you need to do to prepare for and recover from your procedure.
+Your doctor and/or nurse will discuss instructions with you prior to and following your procedure.
+Since every case is different, be sure that you understand these instructions.
 If you need additional advice, please call your doctor.

 We appreciate the trust you have placed in our staff.
-We will make every attempt to honor that trust by providing the highest quality medical care you expect and deserve.
+We will make every attempt to honor that trust by providing the high-quality medical care you expect and deserve.

-We are committed to providing our patients with quality service.
 For patient care comments, please call and ask for the Administrator.